Cutter (boat): Decked cutters of 18th and 19th centuries

 The characteristic cutter hull shape was wide; many had a length to breadth ratio of 3 to 1.
 It had a lot of deadrise and fine lines.
 A huge amount of sail could be set on these beamy hulls.
 The rig became standardised as having one mast, a gaff-rigged mainsail, square sails and several headsails – together with a full range of extra light weather sails.
 The mainsail had a boom that extended beyond the stern.
 Square sails consisted of a course, topsail and topgallant.
 In earlier examples (before 1800) the topsail's foot had a large amount of roach and was sheeted to a separate yard that was set below the main yard (which carried the course).
 (Note: The roach in a sail is a curve cut into an edge.
 In this instance, it is a concave curve in the foot, or lower edge, of the square topsail.
 This allows the sail to set clear of the forestays, yet still have a large vertical extent along the leeches (the vertical edges of a square sail).)
 The headsails were a staysail, set on the forestay (which fastened to the stemhead), a jib, set flying to a traveller on the bowsprit and, in most cases, a flying jib (alternatively termed a jib-topsail) also set flying, but to a higher point on the mast.
 A cutter has a running bowsprit, which can be brought inboard when not needed, such as in rough weather or in harbour.
 The bowsprit was usually of great length, sometimes longer than the hull.
 The standard fair weather sails consisted of a ringtail to the mainsail and studding sails to the square sails.
 It was not unknown for cutters to use a removable mizzen mast for use when reaching, setting a lugsail.
 Since the boom of the mainsail overhung the stern, the mast would have to be removed to tack or gybe.

-The dimensions of an 18th-century cutter purchased by the Royal Navy in 1763, and roughly in the middle of the size range of the batch of 30 bought that year are: length on deck 47 ft 6 in, beam 20 ft 10.25 in, measuring just over 78 tons bm.
+The dimensions of an 18th-century cutter purchased by the Royal Navy in 1763, and roughly in the middle of the size range of the batch of 30 bought that year HMS Fly are: length on deck 47 ft 6 in, beam 20 ft 10.25 in, measuring just over 78 tons bm.
 Smuggling cutters ranged from 30 tons (captured in 1747) to 140 tons.
 The Revenue cutters increased in size to match the vessels they attempted to catch – Repulse, of 210 tons was built in 1778.
 A determining factor on size was the number of crew needed to handle the large gaff mainsail with its long boom.
 Larger cutters purchased by the Royal Navy were sometimes converted to brigs to make them easier to handle, but still utilising the fast hull.